actor-framework/actor-framework.github.io/_posts/2015-09-01-spotlight-bro.md

 __Bro Team__: ...

-__CAF Team__: Bro is a very sensitive piece of software, as network operators around the world rely on it.
+__CAF Team__: Bro is a security-critical software and network operators around the world rely on it.
 Changing a key component like the communication system is not something that you do without having a good reason.
 What was your motivation to start developing a new communication backend from scratch?

 __Bro Team__: ...

-__CAF Team__: After settings goals for the new systems, when did you decide that CAF was the right tool to achieve those?
-Did you try other frameworks before?
+__CAF Team__: What goals did you set for the new communication system?
+What do you want to achieve with the system in the long run?

+__Bro Team__: ...

+__CAF Team__: Many challenges in software development arise in the implementation step and are not obvious in the initial design phase.
+What were the core issues and challenges you faced when implementing Broker and how did CAF contribute to your solution?

+__Bro Team__: ...

+__CAF Team__: Did you consider other frameworks?
+If yes, what convinced you to use CAF instead?

 __Bro Team__: ...